 QTP - Error Handling

-There are various ways on handling errors in QTP.
-There are three possible kinds of error type one would encounter while working with QTP.
+There are various ways of handling errors in QTP.
+There are three possible types of errors, one would encounter, while working with QTP.
+They are −

 - Syntax Errors